chung-leong/pb2zig/rollup-plugin-pb2zig/README.md

 The example above divides the work into 8 chunks.
 If your computer has 8 cores or more, processing would commence immediately on all chunks.
 Otherwise, some chunks would end up in a queue awaiting the completion of earlier ones.
 The `purgeQueue()` function causes all pending work orders to be abandoned.
-Calling it is essential in situation where the user can make rapid changes to the kernel parameters.
+Calling it is essential in a situation where the user can make rapid changes to the kernel parameters.

-The maximum number of workers is, by default, [`navigator.hardwareConcurrency`](https://developer.mozilla.org/en-US/docs/Web/API/Navigator/hardwareConcurrency).
+The maximum number of workers by default equals [`navigator.hardwareConcurrency`](https://developer.mozilla.org/en-US/docs/Web/API/Navigator/hardwareConcurrency).
 You can change this by calling `manageWorkers()` with the setting `{ maxCount: [number of workers] }`.

-By default, workers are kept around after they've completed their worker.
+By default, workers are kept around after they've completed their task.
 This makes subsequent calls to `createImageData` or `createPartialImageData` much quicker.
-You may want to release the workers when the user exits the a section of your app using the kernel.
+You may want to release the workers when the user exits the section of your app using the kernel.
 You can accomplish this by calling `manageWorkers()` with the setting `{ keepAlive: false }`:

 ```js